 One of the most important things for the dispatcher is that the child remains on the line until the dispatcher says it is okay to hang up, or until help arrives.
 In either case, be sure to teach your child not to hang up the phone unless the dispatcher says "goodbye" or help arrives.

-Help from the neighborhood.
 If your neighborhood already has a neighborhood watch system in place, then there may already be a designated safe house that children should go to in case of an emergency.
 If not, you should get in touch with your neighbors and make a plan and agree upon a safe house or location that children should go to in case of a threat or crime.